-345 Competing interests.
-At the time of this study the co-author S. Aßmann was an employee of Kongsberg Maritime Contros GmbH (Kiel, Germany), which commercialized the used analyzer.
+Competing interests.
+At the time of this study the co-author Steffen Aßmann was an employee of Kongsberg Maritime Contros GmbH (Kiel, Germany), which commercialized the analyzer used.
 However, its measurement principle follows conceptual design and dedicated studies performed during his doctorate in our working group.
 Apart from this there are no conflicts of interests to declare.

 Acknowledgements.
-This work was supported by the European Union's Horizon 2020 Research and Innovation Programme (AtlantOS) (grant number: 633211).
+This work was supported by the European Union's Horizon 2020 Research and Innovation Programme (AtlantOS).